openbullet/CaptchaSharp/README.md

 Proxies are supported for services that support them.

+## Availability Table

+![Availability Table Logo](availability_table_logo.png?raw=true)

 **Not every captcha type is supported by each service!
 You can find a spreadsheet with a breakdown of the supported captcha types for each implemented service at the link below**

-![Availability Table Logo](availability_table_logo.png?raw=true)

 [CaptchaSharp Services Availability](https://1drv.ms/x/s!Al8HxSfx2JL3ePfRK23aUt34eCk?e=WNCPh9)